-16. Paying lump sum death benefits
+17. Paying lump sum death benefits

-The crystallisation event for a lump sum death benefit takes place on the date the payment is made, unless multiple lump sum death benefits are payable on the same day - see RBCEs.
+The crystallisation event for a lump sum death benefit takes place on the date the payment is made, unless more than one lump sum death benefit is payable.
+If this applies, the RBCEs are treated as occurring: